Do you have excess gum tissue showing in your smile?

 A smile is one of the first things we notice about each other, making it a vital part of our overall appearance.
 But what happens when a smile begins to change over the years, especially when the smile becomes more gum tissue than teeth?
 This may seem like an embarrassing problem, but many people struggle with “gummy” smiles.

-Why your smile appears gummy and teeth seem short.
+Why your smile appears gummy and your teeth seem short.
 Common causes include:

 Gums not receding naturally once permanent teeth begin to emerge; teeth appear too short.
 Gummy smiles are more common among females [sorry ladies!].
 This is when gum recontouring, or a gum lift, may be recommended.
 Dr. Fondriest designs gum lifts to correct overgrown gum tissue and reveal more natural tooth enamel.
-A gum lift is much easier than you might imagine, particularly when a dental laser is used.
-Dr. Fondriest often incorporates gum lifts along with crown lengthening to achieve much more cosmetically appealing smiles for his patients.
+He often incorporates gum lifts along with crown lengthening to achieve much more cosmetically appealing smiles for his patients.

 Unusually high lip line, exposing too much of the gums when smiling.
 Gum recontouring, porcelain veneers, or a dose of Botox in the upper lip muscle may correct this situation.